 Keep reading if you want to find out more about the advantages and disadvantages of self-publishing.
 Knowledge is power, and this info may just help you to decide on which is your best option.

 What are the advantages of self-publishing?

-There are so many advantages of self-publishing – that’s why there are a plethora of different choices and publishing platforms available for aspiring authors in 2022 – here are a few of the top names:
+There are so many advantages of self-publishing – that’s why there are a plethora of different choices and publishing platforms available for aspiring authors – here are a few of the top names:

 - Amazon – Self Publishing | Amazon Kindle Direct Publishing

 - Lulu – Online Self-Publishing Book & Ebook Company | Lulu

 - IngramSpark – IngramSpark: Self-Publishing Book Company | Print & Distribute

 These platforms allow you to upload your paperback and ebook versions, and in return for undertaking the publishing, printing and distributing responsibilities, they take a percentage of your book royalties.

 So let’s take a look at some of the advantages of publishing your own book, shall we?

 This is one of the biggest reasons why people choose self-publishing over the mainstream route.
 Having the final say over your book’s content, jacket cover, blurb, marketing efforts, and price has to be one of the biggest advantages of self-publishing.